fjfdct/Perl_exerciese/BegPerl_Chap02.md

 use warnings;
 print "C:\\WINNT\\Profiles\\\n.";
 print 'C:\WINNT\Profiles\ ', "\n";
-**(Do not leave off the white space!
+**(\n needs a separate double-quotes to make it interpolate.
+Do not leave off the white space!
 Otherwise Perl will treat it as backslash \\' and return error message saying "can not find string terminator ' anywhere before EOF".)**

 gives:
 C:\WINNT\Profiles\